 8HOW MANY GUESTS DOES HELITRAX TAKE EACH DAY?

-There are typically 16 seats available per day, although occasionally Helitrax will take up to 20 skiers.
+There are typically 16 seats available per day, although occasionally Helitrax will take up to 24 skiers with two helicopters.
 You will ski in a group of four guests to one guide.
 To ensure your seat, we recommend booking as soon as possible.

 9WHAT SHOULD I WEAR FOR THE DAY?

 Come dressed for a normal day of skiing on the Telluride Ski Resort.
 Both goggles and sunglasses are a good idea every day.
 Dress appropriately; we do not have room for backpacks or to store additional clothing once we leave our staging area.
 Additional information on what is appropriate on a particular day will be give during the morning safety briefing.